EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 1. Block based -- This is the default table.
 It is suited for storing data on disk and flash storage.
 It is addressed and loaded in block sized chunks (see block_size option).
 Thus the name block based.
 2. Plain Table -- Only makes sense with prefix_extractor.
 It is suited for storing data on memory (on tmpfs filesystem).
 It is byte-addressible.

+## Memory usage
+To learn more about how RocksDB uses memory, check out this wiki page: https://github.com/facebook/rocksdb/wiki/Memory-usage-in-RocksDB

 ## Example configurations
 In this section we will present some RocksDB configurations that we actually run in production.